 8. Clean up your desk

 Make sure you organize your desk, too — the physical one — before you leave so you can hit the ground running when you return.
-There’s a symbolic purpose to doing this, especially if you do it early.
+There’s a symbolic purpose in doing this, especially if you do it early.
 A clean desk can help you shift out of work mode before you leave.

 9. Unplug and disconnect — or not